open-telemetry/opentelemetry.io/content/en/blog/2024/prometheus-compatibility-survey/index.md

 [CNCF observability landscape](https://landscape.cncf.io/guide#observability-and-analysis--observability).
 The two communities have been working together since the early days of OpenTelemetry to improve the compatibility between the two projects.
-The OpenTelemetry Prometheus SIG has been leading this effort, with active participation from maintainers from both OpenTelemetry and Prometheus.
+The OpenTelemetry Prometheus SIG has been leading this effort, with the active participation of maintainers from both OpenTelemetry and Prometheus.

 At this point, there is a
 [detailed, experimental specification](/docs/specs/otel/compatibility/prometheus_and_openmetrics/)